 PURE Awards are funded for periods of 8, 12 or 16 weeks between May and August.
 16-week awards are in the amount of $7,500, 12-week awards in the amount of $5,625, and 8-week awards in the amount of $3,750.
 Students holding PURE Awards will be paid $1,875 from the Undergraduate Awards Office once a month for the duration of the studentship, in accordance with the award values.

-2022 PURE Program applications will open in early December.
+2022 PURE Program applications are now closed.

 - Student application deadline: Feb.
 4, 2022 at 4:00 p.m.
 MST